 Water makes up more than two-thirds of human body weight.
-The human brain is made up of 95% water; blood is 82% and lungs 90%.
+The human brain is 95% water, blood 82%, and lungs 90%.
 As an important mechanic, the body cannot carry out and sustain its normal functions without water, just as a car cannot run without gas and oil.

 If the body’s water supply drops to even a mere 2% it may trigger signs of dehydration.
 When we become dehydrated the body instinctively begins to ration water to each organ but the brain being the most important organ, gets the most water.
 The skin, being the least important, is rationed the least amount of water.